PostgreSQL

 Create a New PostgreSQL Destination

-1. Under the Destinations tab, click on the Create Destination button and select the destination from the list.
+- On the Destinations page, click on the Create Destination button and select the destination from the list.

-3. Name your destination and click on Save to create your destination.
+- Name your destination and click on Save.

 Click on Add new Account in drop-down menu during authorizer selection and follow the on-screen prompts.
 You can also go to the Authorizers tab and click on Add New Service.